 It is necessary, as in previous examples, to contextualize this slogan.
 In this case, it is important to know that this is a message of the leader of the opposition, and that this form of the slogan, like in example (c), follows the pattern of (pseudo) dialogue; as if a citizen asks: [Is it finally possible to have] a fair and successful Serbia?, to which the presidential candidate responds: Yes - it is possible!
 But there is omitted a certainly presupposed utterance in this answer: But it is feasible only if I come to power.
-Thus the second part of the slogan Yes, it is possible!13 swings, like a pendulum, from an optimistic mood \Box in a kind utopian image of the world, if the recipient of the message thinks that this is a description of the current state of affairs = fair and successful Serbia, to a negative \Box dystopian image, when the message addressee finds out that it was just a question, not a statement, which means that a fair and successful Serbia is not a proper description of an optimistic picture of the world, when the message recipient in the end finds out that a fair and successful Serbia is still possible.
+Thus the second part of the slogan Yes, it is possible! swings, like a pendulum, from an optimistic mood \Box in a kind utopian image of the world, if the recipient of the message thinks that this is a description of the current state of affairs = fair and successful Serbia, to a negative \Box dystopian image, when the message addressee finds out that it was just a question, not a statement, which means that a fair and successful Serbia is not a proper description of the state of affairs, and then, this pendulum is again swayed back in the direction of an optimistic picture of the world, when the message recipient in the end finds out that a fair and successful Serbia is still possible.